Mudejar Architecture in Simple Terms: Key Features & Examples

 Contribution of Jewish culture to Mudejar style

 Do you know that besides being a blend of both Islamic and Christian cultural features together, Mudéjar style of architecture has also some Jewish influences?
-That happened because of the Spanish diverse population back in medieval times that were all living and building, and creating peacefully together.

 Read more about contribution of Jewish culture to Mudejar architecture in my other post.